 Dinner was a small ramen joint that had only enough space for less than ten customers, but had a vegetarian option and was run by a nice chap who spoke good english.
 This area of Onomichi is a quiet one, and dinners are best had early rather than late, since we ran out of options by the time we were out hunting for food.
 We all woke early the next day, eager to leave such a disappointing “guesthouse” behind.
 There was an open air patio that had barely enough space for us to pack our bikes, and once done we wheeled the cases to the nearby Yamato office to send our bikes off to our final hotel in Osaka.

 After a lovely breakfast overlooking the sea and a stroll through the docks our moods had improved tremendously.
 We boarded our train at the nearby Onomichi train station, switching to a Shinkansen at the halfway point to reach Osaka by late afternoon.
 It was definitely a change of scenery from our more than one week of cycling through the mountains and along the coast.

-Stay tuned for our Osaka exploration, where we left the Ritchey Breakaways in their cases, and rented some quirky but fun foldies to get around instead!
+Continue reading the last part of our trip when we explored Osaka, leaving the Ritchey Breakaways in their cases to rent some quirky but fun foldies to get around instead!